aymanero90/NLB_Project/README.md

 # NLB_Project
-Network load balancer for an instance pool with monitoring
+Network load balancer for an instance pool with monitoring on Exoscale managed by Terraform